Implementation

 • MeaPushProvisioning.canAddSecureElementPass(withPrimaryAccountNumberSuffix:) (iOS 13.4+)

-Use the following methods to check whether the card with specific primaryAccountIdentifier can be added to Apple Wallet:
+Check whether a card with a specific primaryAccountIdentifier can be added to Apple Wallet:

 • MeaPushProvisioning.canAddPaymentPass(withPrimaryAccountIdentifier:) (before iOS 13.4)